This post contains affiliate links.

 This process will take considerably longer because the liquid takes longer to dry.
 It is recommended that you follow the same steps as if you were using the spray version; however, you will need to let each half of the tires dry for approximately eight hours before rotating them and covering the other side with the liquid.

-You may also repeat these steps one or two more times, depending upon how much additional traction you would like.
+You may also repeat these steps one or two more times, depending upon how much additional grip you would like on your tires.
 Once you have completed the job, you can use a utility knife to cut any excess rubber off the edges if there is any.

 Lastly, and probably the most simple way (if you can find them), is to add what is called traction bands.
 There are multiple websites that sell what appears to be a large rubber band that fits onto the tire of the Power Wheels.